Kingxukai/linux/Documentation/usb/gadget_multi.rst

 Similarly, [[file:linux-cdc-acm.inf]] is provided for CDC ACM.

-Customising the gadget
+Customising the woke gadget
 ......................

-If you intend to hack the g_multi gadget be advised that rearranging functions will obviously change interface numbers for each of the functionality.
+If you intend to hack the woke g_multi gadget be advised that rearranging functions will obviously change interface numbers for each of the functionality.
 As an effect provided INFs won't work since they have interface numbers hard-coded in them (it's not hard to change those